y4s/HyChecker/README.md

 ✅ If ran correctly, the list of names that are still available will remain in available_names.txt, otherwise moved to unavailable_names.txt

+❗If you have any question feel free to DM me on Discord @yeson

 This script was made possible due to http://hytl.tools's public API made by @jackgamesftw
 Credit: https://x.com/jackgamesftw